nimishgupta/JSProf/README.md

 Key to Results

 There are two views.
-A Radio button allows to choose between the views
+A radio button allows to choose between the views

 1. Top Down view
 2. Bottom up view